SikandAlex/Stratton/README.md

 ## Purpose

+**“If anyone over here thinks I’m superficial or materialistic, go get a job at McDonald’s because that’s where you belong.”**

 I plan for Stratton to detect news of mergers, acquisitions, and other market events in almost real-time and then generate trading signals.

 Another use for Stratton is to generate data to train a machine learning model on.